tcroshaw/tcroshaw.github.io/capstone/index.md

 _[Final Presentation](https://tcroshaw.github.io/)_

-You can also view the presentation on the General Assembly Sydney facebook page (DSI2 part 3 video) at:
+You can also view the presentation on the General Assembly Sydney facebook page (DSI2 Part 3 video) at:

 _[General Assembly Facebook page](https://www.facebook.com/GeneralAssemblySydney/)_